 Type 3.
 This type also affects the brain and spinal cord.
 The symptoms are similar to type 2, but they usually show up later in childhood and take longer to get worse.

-- Too much fluid in the baby’s body before or soon after birth
+- Too much fluid in the baby's body before or soon after he's born

 - Dry, scaly skin and other skin problems

 Cardiovascular Gaucher's disease (type 3C).
 This is rare and mainly affects your heart.
 You might have symptoms like:

 - Hardening of the heart valves and blood vessels